 I closed my eyes and nervously shifted in my paper hospital gown as my doctor began taking “before” pictures of my chest.
 I was in the office because I had decided to get a breast reduction.
 I turned away from the screen where my body was projected across the room with each snap and flash.
 It was undoubtedly an uncomfortable situation, but I didn’t care.

 I was 20 years old and a month and change away from embarking on the most exciting trip of my life—six months living in Paris.
-I had felt uncomfortable in my skin for a long time; it was years of minimizing bras, oversize clothing, and wishing my curves away.
+I had felt uncomfortable in my skin for a long time; it was years of minimizing bras, oversized clothing, and wishing my curves away.
+My breasts felt like foreign objects—like a weight I had to carry around that wasn’t my own.
 One day I decided I had had enough: I was unhappy with the way I looked, and I was going to do something about it.
-I began researching my options, and a breast reduction surgery sounded like freedom.
+I began researching my options, and a breast-reduction surgery sounded like freedom.

 Everything was healed and looking good by the time I arrived in Paris—which was my plan all along.
 I went on to have the most transformative months of my life.
 Not only was I in a new city (arguably the most beautiful city in the world), but when I passed my reflection, I felt like I finally recognized the person looking back at me.
 I was confident in a way I hadn’t ever been before.
 It didn’t have as much to do with the way I looked, but more about the way I felt from minute to minute.
 I didn’t have back pain or annoying marks from my bra straps.
 I didn’t feel like I had to cover up my body—which was something I had gotten very good at during the years prior.

 The seven years since my reduction have been so positive.
 Everything about my life has changed for the better, with the exception of a few scars on the side and underneath each breast.
-Truthfully, they’re barely visible (I switch off between La Mer The Concentrate, $340, and Bio-Oil, $13, on a daily basis), which is why I thought of them so rarely.
+Truthfully, they’re barely visible, which is why I think of them so rarely.
 But once I felt the confusion and shame that came along with his line of questioning—even if only for a split second—I realized a piece like this may make someone in a similar position feel better.

-Leandra Medine of Man Repeller recently wrote, “Writers or storytellers often do the brave thing by sharing their stories to touch the people around them.
+A piece I read on Man Repeller said, “Writers or storytellers often do the brave thing by sharing their stories to touch the people around them.
 Not always deliberately, but that’s what happens.
-Rarely, however, do story tellers and writers share this stuff until they’ve stowed it away, compartmentalized it using the brackets of time.”
+Rarely, however, do storytellers and writers share this stuff until they’ve stowed it away, compartmentalized it using the brackets of time.”